 ✉️ Email and newsletters: Email may seem old fashioned, but sending out newsletters is still a great way to call people to action.
 We have made a comparison of several newsletter services.

-🔗 Building a website: Having a professionally looking website enables your members and others to find the information they are looking for.
-In this guide, we made a list of open source and cheap software for activist organisations.
+🔗 Website: Having a professionally looking website enables your members and others to find the information they are looking for.
+In this guide, we made a list of open source and cheap blogging, wiki and other website software for activist organisations.

 🎨 Graphic design: Creating visually attractive imagery is a great way to illustrate your message.
 In this article you will find a list of photography and vector editing applications.